Deidalt/Gamejam1/README.md

 1 - Make it rain

-2 - Summon the cold (only in glacial era)
+2 - Summon the cold (only in glacial season)

 3 - Meteors!!